Recipes¶

 - Input

-Graph database folder: Dataiku Folder that contains your materialized graph database.
+Graph folder (Optional): Dataiku Folder that contains your materialized graph database.
+Leave it empty to run PageRank on an unmanaged Neo4j database directly.

 - Output